ghall15/fiscalhistory/webpage/government_budget_constraint.rst

 Revenue: Federal vs. State/Local
 --------------------------------

-* Federal government

-  * Income taxes

-  * Contributions for social insurance

-* State/Local

-  * property and sales taxes

-  * transfers from the federal government

-* Compositional changes for federal government over time

-  * customs to internal revenue (income taxes)
+The federal government receives a much large share of its revenues from income taxes and contributions for social insurance (e.g. Social Security and Medicare).

+Revenue to fund state and local governments tend to derive large from property and sales taxes and transfers from the federal government.

+When we look over the entire history of the U.S., prior to the Civil War, the federal government primary source of revenue was customs duties.
+After the Civil War, internal revenues (e.g. the income tax) become the primary source of revenue.

 .. figure:: _static/figures/fed_receipts_decomp_1776_1940.png
     :scale: 60%
     :align: center

     **1790-1940: Federal Revenues Decomposed by Type**

 Deficits and Surpluses
 ----------------------